Using and understanding the data – FAQs

 For YLD estimates, as there is no single comprehensive and reliable source of data on the incidence, prevalence, severity and duration of all non-fatal health conditions, morbidity estimates were drawn from a wide variety of sources, and generally based on the best single source.
 This included administrative data, national surveys, disease registers and epidemiological studies.
 Potential sources for disease-specific morbidity data were required to: have case definitions appropriate to the disease being analysed; be relevant to the Indigenous Australian population; and be timely, accurate, reliable and credible.

 Further information on the data and methods used in Australian Burden of Disease Study 2018 can be found in the Australian Burden of Disease Study 2018: methods and supplementary material report.

 The Australian Burden of Disease Study 2018 was undertaken to build on the AIHW’s previous burden of disease studies and current disease monitoring work.
 The Australian Burden of Disease Study 2018 provides an update of burden of disease estimates using the infrastructure developed as part of Australian Burden of Disease Study 2011 and 2015, and includes several methodological improvements.

-This Australian Burden of Disease Study 2018 provides burden of disease estimates best matched to the Australian public health context for the Australian population (including subnational estimates) for 2018.
-It also provides estimates for 2015, 2011 and 2003, revised using the same methods as for 2018, to enable direct comparisons.
-The latest year, 2018, reflects the data availability from key data sources (such as the National Health Survey, deaths data, hospital admission data and various disease registers) at the time analyses began.
+This Australian Burden of Disease Study 2018 Aboriginal and Torres Strait Islander component provides burden of disease estimates best matched to the Australian public health context for the Indigenous Australian population (including subnational estimates) for 2018.
+It also provides estimates for 2011 and 2003, revised using the same methods as for 2018, to enable direct comparisons.
+The latest year, 2018, reflects the data availability from key data sources (such as the National Aboriginal and Torres Strait Islander Health Survey, deaths data, hospital admissions data and various disease registers) at the time analyses began.